OctopusDeploy/blog/blog/2021-04/difference-between-ci-and-cd/index.md

 The left side of the equation takes the code written by developers, any dependencies of the code, a build tool, and the environment where the build and tests are executed.
 When these inputs are available, a CI server completes the build to produce the elements on the right side of the equation.

-When a CI server has been configured correctly, each commit to a repository results in the build being run, and thus solving the equation without any manual intervention from a human.
+When a CI server has been configured correctly, each commit to a repository results in the build being run, thus solving the equation without manual intervention from a human.

-This means that the CI process is machine-driven, so much so that it is common for CI servers to have read-only user interfaces, like the Jenkins Blue Ocean UI.
+This means the CI process is machine-driven, so much so that it's common for CI servers to have read-only user interfaces, like the Jenkins Blue Ocean UI.

 The other important aspect of the CI equation is that developers provide the inputs, and the outputs are created for developers or people in other technical roles.
 Employees outside the IT department rarely interact with the CI server.